einemillarde/chess-in-pygame/README.md

 I am planning to add more features in the future, but for now here is what it can do:
 - Highlight and only allow you to play legal moves
 - Flip the board for each turn
+- Chess clock

+### Feedback

-Feel free to let me know if you have any suggestions
+Feel free to let me know if you have any suggestions or bugs you would like to report